Nonogram: Mathematical approach

 In the illustration, row 1 shows the cells that are filled under this procedure, rows 2 and 4 show how the blocks are pushed to one side in step 5, and rows 3 and 5 show the cells backfilled in step 5.

 Using this technique for all rows and columns at the start of the puzzle produces a good head start into completing it.
 Note: Some rows/columns won't yield any results initially.
 For example, a row of 20 cells with a clue of 1 4 2 5 will yield 1 + 1 + 4 + 1 + 2 + 1 + 5 = 15.
 20 - 15 = 5.
 None of the clues are greater than 5.
 Also, this technique can be used on a smaller scale.
 If there are available spaces in the center or either side, even if certain clues are already discovered, this method can be used with the remaining clues and available spaces.

 Deeper recursion

 Some puzzles may require to go deeper with searching for the contradictions.
 This is, however, not possible simply by a pen and pencil, because of the many possibilities that must be searched.
 This method is practical for a computer to use.

 Multiple rows

 In some cases, reasoning over a set of rows may also lead to the next step of the solution even without contradictions and deeper recursion.
 However, finding such sets is usually as difficult as finding contradictions.

-Multiple solutions

-There are puzzles that have several feasible solutions (one such is a picture of a simple chessboard).
-In these puzzles, all solutions are correct by the definition, but not all must give a reasonable picture.